-Justin is a sophomore, and this is his second year on the Gazette staff,
+Justin is a junior and our editor-in-chief.
+This is his third year on the Gazette staff.

 Kevin Kiley continues to succeed